 \section{Introduction}

-Uncertainty relations express the fundamental incompatibility of certain measurements in quantum mechanics.
-Far from just being puzzling constraints on our ability to know the state of a quantum system, uncertainty relations are arguably at the heart of why some classically impossible cryptographic primitives become possible when quantum communication is allowed.
-For example, so-called \emph{entropic} uncertainty relations introduced in \cite{BM75, Deu83} are the main ingredients of security proofs in the bounded and noisy quantum storage models \cite{DFSS05, DFRSS07, KWW09}.
-A simple example of an entropic uncertainty relation was given by Maassen and Uffink \cite{MU88}.
+Uncertainty relations express the fundamental incompatibility of certain measurements in quantum mechanics \cite{Hei27,Rob29}.
+They quantify the fact that noncommuting quantum mechanical observables cannot simultaneously have definite values.
+Far from just being puzzling constraints on our ability to know the state of a quantum system, uncertainty relations are at the heart of why some classically unrealizable cryptographic primitives become realizable when quantum communication is allowed.
+For example, so-called \emph{entropic} uncertainty relations introduced in \cite{BM75,Deu83} are the main ingredients for modern security proofs for quantum key distribution \cite{TR11,TLGR12} and for secure computation in the bounded and noisy quantum storage models \cite{DFSS05,DFRSS07,KWW09}.
+A simple example of an entropic uncertainty relation was given by \citeN{MU88}.
 Let $\cB_{+}$ denote a ``rectilinear'' or computational basis of $\CC^2$ and $\cB_{\times}$ be a ``diagonal'' or Hadamard basis and let $\cB_{+^n}$ and $\cB_{\times^n}$ be the corresponding bases obtained on the tensor product space $(\CC^2)^{\otimes n}$.
-Then we have that for \emph{any} quantum state on $n$ qubits described by a unit vector $\ket{\psi} \in (\CC^2)^{\otimes n}$, the average measurement entropy satisfies
+All vectors in the rectilinear basis $\cB_{+^n}$ have an inner product with all vectors in the diagonal basis $\cB_{\times^n}$ upper bounded by $2^{-n/2}$ in absolute value.
+The uncertainty relation of \citeN{MU88} states that for \emph{any} quantum state on $n$ qubits described by a unit vector $\ket{\psi} \in (\CC^2)^{\otimes n}$, the average measurement entropy satisfies

 where $p_{\cB , \ket{\psi}}$ denotes the outcome probability distribution when $\ket{\psi}$ is measured in basis $\cB$ and $\entH$ denotes the Shannon entropy.
-Equation \eqref{eq:entropic-ur-n} expresses the fact that measuring in a random basis $\cB_K$ where $K \in_u \{+^n,\times^n\}$ produces an outcome that has some uncertainty irrespective of the state being measured.
+Equation \eqref{eq:entropic-ur-n} expresses the fact that measuring in a random basis $\cB_K$, where $K \in_u \{+^n,\times^n\}$ is uniformly chosen from the set $\{+^n, \times^n\}$, produces an outcome that has some uncertainty irrespective of the state being measured.